6 Tasks We Automate to Make More Time for Work That Matters

 My writing speed has increased significantly and I’ve bought myself more time to spend on other tasks.

-Dictation isn’t an approach for everyone, so check it out properly before you commit.
+Dictation is not an approach for everyone, so check it out properly before you commit.
+Start with a short outline, dictate the rough version, and then edit the text into shape afterward.

 Ben’s key tools to consider are: